Mindgreppers/lifemaker_web/content/_index.md

 weight: -270
 ---

-### The existential purpose (Religion) of Human Life is
-* **To remember, study, understand and realise the nature of Self** - What am I?
-Why am I here?
-What is my biggest need, deepest desire and co-existential purpose?
-* **To become a master & knower of Existence** (Reality in form of interconnected and inseparable co-existence of all material and conscious nature submerged, soaked and encircled in *Void aka field, consciousness, zero point field, omnipotence*)
-* **Happiness, contentment, peace and bliss in Co-existence** (family, relationships, society, other life forms, living forms, air, water, natural resources on Earth)

-*We may have different viewpoints on nature of Self and reality, different skin color, occupations and opinions, but as humans we are all the same.
-Through honest objective and subjective inquiry humanity as society and each human is bound to understand and realise Truth in the same way, because Existence is absolute and universal.
-Our sameness as humans, the onlyness of Truth (Existence in which we co-exist), honest self inquiry for Truth, and agreement on the way to live, is the (only) unifying ground, which will provide Life the resolution it needs and seeks.*

-## The intention of project Lifemaker
+## The tradition humanity needs and deserves

-Undivided society and enlightened order of living on Earth where there is

-* **Co-existential living in perfect good for every family**
-  * _Mental resolution with happiness_
-  * _Material abundance with contentment_
-  * _Mutual confidence (fearlessness) with peace_
-  * _Justful (mutually fulfilling) co-existence with bliss_
+* **Enlightened, undivided, self-sustained and self-governed families and human society** living in happy, satisfied, fearless and blissful co-existence with absolute mental resolution, material abundance, mutual trust & confidence and all-round fulfillment.
 * **Healthy Earth** rich with natural resources and fertile soil to feed everyone and fulfill justful needs
 * **Healthy air and water** for every inhabitant of Earth, to breath and drink well

-## The Universal working model
+## The working model (how to be)

-> Since family is the fundamental unit of societal organisation and propogation of human seed, our approach is family based.
+> Since family is the fundamental unit of co-existence, of societal organisation and of propogation of human seed, and the first and primary space for education and wellbeing of everyone, our approach is family based.

-The working model covers these five points for self sustainable families, society, states and inter-state in Universal orderliness:
+The working model covers these five points for self-governed and self-sustainable families, society, states and inter-state in Universal orderliness:

-* **Education and research** - Free education for families and research, covering value based consciousness development (the foundation) and skills/knowledge useful for living.
+* **Education and research** - [Family education](/literature/family-education) and research, covering value based consciousness development (the foundation) and skills/knowledge useful for living.
 * **Health** - Healthy lifestyle and natural healing practices for both mind and body, so that every family and village is self empowered to heal.
 * **Eco-production** - Universal values and local resources based production and services, that don't harm Earth, water, air, nature or any human.
 * **Exchange** - Need and giving based exchange (instead of desire or profit based).
 Families work to produce more than their needs, and thereby every family sustains as a giver and reciever of abundance.